brooklyncentral/baas-usergrid/README.md

 compliant blueprints in YAML

 Sample YAML blueprints for the basic and clustered deployments are provided in the yaml directory.
-To deploy usergrid simply copy the YAML from one of the sample files, launch brooklyn, select the _YAML_ tab in the _Create Application_ modal, paste in the YAML and click _Finish_.
+To deploy usergrid simply copy the YAML from one of the sample files, launch Brooklyn, select the _YAML_ tab in the _Create Application_ modal, paste in the YAML, and click _Finish_.
 The YAML for the basic deployment is as follows:

 ````YAML
 name: Usergrid basic (2-node) deployment